SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/08-EvaluatorMessageLookup.md

 We can store this information in the current frame during the method's activation.
-We add it for now as a fake temporary variable in the frame, with the name ___`method`.
+We add it for now as a fake temporary variable in the frame, with the name `___method`.
-By prefixing the variable's name with ___ we make it less probable this fake variable creates a conflict with a real variable.
+By prefixing the variable's name with `___`, we make it less probable this fake variable creates a conflict with a real variable.
 If we would have just named it e.g., `method`, any method with a normal normal temporary called `method` would be broken.

-HERE: quid of the currentMethod methodClass rerturning nil!
 HERE: self tempAt: \#self put: anObject.?
 ```
 CInterpreter >> execute: anAST withReceiver: anObject andArguments: aCollection